TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 ## Security Concerns

 DIDComm builds on established standards for message signing and encryption.
-The security of it depends primarily on the security of the underlying DID methods used to identify participants and key resolutiokn used.
+The security of it depends primarily on the security of the underlying DID methods used to identify participants and key resolution used.

 ## Privacy Considerations